funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 ### Roles

-> ##### Villagers
+> ##### Faithful Villager
 >
-> You are a Villager.
-It's your duty to make sense of the evil events unfolding around you and use your gallows for great justice!
-There is a chance you could be The Chosen One or the Shaman, and you just don't know it yet.
+> When your allies are struck down, you will take up their mantle.
+However, there is a chance you could instead be The Chosen One or the Shaman, and you just don't know it yet.
+You are a Faithful Villager!
+>
+> * Ascension: Whenever a Priest, Paladin, Guard, or The Watcher dies, one random Faithful Villager will lose their Faithful Villager role and take on the role of that dead player.
+> * Conversion: Once per game, when a Scion of Death is killed by Vampires, one random Faithful Villager will lose their Faithful Villager role, leave the Village faction, take on the Scion of Death role, and join the Death Cult faction.

 > ##### The Chosen One
 >
 > You think you are an ordinary Villager.
 But in truth, you cannot be killed by Vampires!
-What's more, if only one Vampire survives, they cannot win without lynching you!
-If you are the last Villager alive when there is only one Vampire, the village wins.
+What's more, if you are the last Villager alive when there is only one Vampire, the village wins.
 The Scions of Death already know your identity, even though you do not.
 If you die, everyone will learn that you were The Chosen One.
 >
 > * Vampire Resistance: If you would be killed by a Vampire ability, instead you are not.
 > * Conversion Resistance: If you would be recruited to another faction, instead you are not.